NationalSecurityAgency/emissary/DEVELOPING.md

 #### Analyze

-The analyze phase is designed to collect metadata and add value in ways that do not affect the currentForm, fileType or bytes of the payload.
+Analyze phase is designed to collect metadata and add value in ways that do not affect the currentForm, fileType or bytes of the payload.
 In future versions Analyze places that apply may be done in parallel.